-Joseph Scaminace was appointed a Director of Cintas in 2010.
-Mr. Scaminace is Chairman, President and CEO of the OM Group, Inc (OMG).
-Prior to joining OMG, Mr. Scaminace was the President and Chief Operating Officer of The Sherwin-Williams Company where he had worked in various capacities since 1983.
+Joseph Scaminace(1)(2) Joseph Scaminace was elected a Director of Cintas in 2010.
+Mr. Scaminace has been Chairman, President and CEO of OM Group, Inc. 58 (OMG), a specialty chemicals company, since 2005.
+Prior to joining OMG, Mr. Scaminace was the President and Chief Operating Officer of The Sherwin-Williams Company, a paint and coatings company where he had worked in various capacities since 1983.
 He is a member of the Board of Trustees of The Cleveland Clinic.
-Mr. Scaminace is also a Director of The Parker Hannifin Corporation.
+Mr. Scaminace is also a Director of Parker Hannifin Corporation.
 The Board believes that Mr. Scaminace's principal executive officer experience and service as a director of another publicly-traded company, which have provided him insight into high-level corporate governance and executive compensation matters, as well as his independent director status, make him an integral member of Cintas' Board.